hubertwel/paragraph-similarity/README.md

 ## What next?

-In order to achieve better validation and test accuracy, one would need to use much larger data sets with millions of records.
-The availability of such huge, free data sets is still scarce.
-The big AI companies and other institutions should make more such huge, free data sets available for AI developers for various projects.
+**In order to achieve better validation and test accuracy, one would need to use much larger data sets with millions of records**.
+The availability of such huge, free data sets is still scarce. **The big AI companies and other institutions should make more such huge, free data sets available for AI developers for various projects**.
-Another thing is to invent more and more accurate models.
-Sooner or later, better models than Doc2Vec will be created.
-With better data sets and tools, the outcome of this project could be improved.
+Another thing is **to invent more and more accurate models**.
+Sooner or later, better models than Doc2Vec will be created. **With better data sets and tools, the outcome of this project could be improved**.

 ## Acknowledgments